 - Onboarding and setup made easy

-- 24x7 processing and support and a professional order investigations team
+- 24×7 processing and support and a professional order investigations team

-Detecting fraud is a balancing act that Radial does with a proven combination of machine learning, consortium data, and human intelligence to deliver the highest approval rates in the industry while guaranteeing zero fraud chargeback liability.
-We reject less than 1% of orders, so we’re going to tell you it’s safe to ship the order 99% of the time.
-That means we maximize your sales, eliminate your risk and, most importantly, protect your customers.
+Detecting fraud is a balancing act that the best fraud prevention providers achieve with a combination of machine learning, consortium data, and human intelligence to deliver high approval rates while guaranteeing zero fraud chargeback liability.
+They will reject less than 1% of orders and let you know that it’s safe to ship the order 99% of the time.
+The result?
+You maximize sales, eliminate risk and, most importantly, protect your customers.